 How do you help residents settle in?

 Residents are welcome to bring fire-retardant furniture, personal mementoes, pictures and photographs to make their move feel that little bit less dramatic.
 We find this can help the settling in period.

-We give potential residents a free stay for a nights so that they can find out for themselves if the Home is for them.
+We give potential residents a free stay for a night so that they can find out for themselves if the Home is for them.
 Feel free to contact us to arrange this.

 What medical support is there at Woodlands?

 At the Woodlands Care home we ensure that our residents are monitored for any signs of physical and mental change.
 We can register each resident with a GP.
 We have a variety of healthcare professionals that visit.
 This includes the District Nurse, Macmillan Nurses, a Dietician, a Speech and Language Therapist, an optometrist, a chiropodist, dentists and an occupational therapist.
 The owners are highly qualified healthcare professionals and as such are able to recognise when a resident needs a referral or medical attention.

 We can also arrange massage therapy and acupuncture at a cost.

 Can I talk to someone about a problem at the home?

 Please contact us as soon as possible.
 At Woodlands Care home Studley, we value the well-being of our residents above anything else.
 That’s why we are as transparent as possible.
 We encourage visitors to come at any time of the day, completely unannounced if they so wish.
 There is a complaints procedure, and the manager welcomes feedback – both compliments and concerns.